Liam Kelly (footballer, born 1996): Loan moves

 On 8 January 2016, Kelly joined East Fife in Scottish League Two on a six-month loan.
 During his time at Bayview Stadium, Kelly played in 16 league matches and was part of the side which won the League Two title.
 Upon returning to Rangers, Kelly travelled to the United States with the first team for a pre-season training camp.
 However, on 15 July 2016, he was loaned out to the then Scottish League One team Livingston until January 2017.
 He made his debut for Livi the next day in a League Cup match against St Mirren.

 Livingston

 Kelly moved to Livingston, where he had previously been on loan, for an undisclosed fee in June 2018.
 He played regularly for Livingston in the 2018–19 season, but then invoked a release clause in his contract.

 Queens Park Rangers

 On 14 June 2019, Kelly signed for Queens Park Rangers for an undisclosed fee on a four-year contract.
 It was reported that the transfers fee was £50,000 with Livingston retaining a sell on bonus.
 He made his debut on 13 August 2019, in an EFL Cup match against Bristol City saving two penalties in a 5–4 penalty shootout win.

 Motherwell (loan)

 On 6 January 2021, Kelly moved on loan to Motherwell for the remainder of the season.

 Motherwell

 On 5 July 2021, Kelly returned to Motherwell on a permanent transfer from Queens Park Rangers, signing a three-year contract.
+He was ever present in the league during his three seasons at Fir Park, making 133 appearances overall.